Mohamedelmahdy01/DevOps_Summaries/SystemAdmin/maharatech/System_Administration_I.md

 - **systemd-journald**:
   - **Role**: Collects logs from the Linux kernel, system services, and applications in a structured, binary format.
 This format includes metadata like timestamps, process IDs (`_PID`), and systemd unit names (`_SYSTEMD_UNIT`).
   - **Storage**: By default, logs are stored in `/run/log/journal/`, a volatile location cleared on reboot.
-Persistent storage in `/var/log/journal/` can be enabled (see Section 2).
+Persistent storage in `/var/log/journal/` can be enabled (We will talk about it right).
   - **Interaction**: Forwards logs to `rsyslog` for text-based logging and supports direct querying via `journalctl`.
   - **Example**: A kernel panic message is captured by journald and can be viewed with `journalctl -k`.